Skip to content

 • Access Delete Mode: In the Bucket List, click on the three dots icon next to the bucket you want to delete.
 A context menu with a "Delete" icon (trash can icon) will appear.
 Click on this "Delete" icon.

-• Confirmation Dialog: A confirmation dialog will appear, prompting you to confirm the bucket deletion with the message "Are you sure to delete bucket?
-It can't be restored."
+• Confirmation Dialog: A confirmation dialog will appear, prompting you to confirm the bucket deletion.

 • Delete Bucket: Click the "Delete" button in the confirmation dialog to permanently delete the bucket and all files it contains.